 Inclusion Advisor, Wellcome Collection

-I am an advisor for the Wellcome Collection (London) Inclusion Advisory Group, consulting on the inclusion of individuals with invisible illnesses and disabilities in medical museums.
+I was an advisor for the Wellcome Collection's (London) Inclusion Advisory Group, consulting on the inclusion of individuals with invisible illnesses and disabilities in medical museums.

 Founder, The Lyme Museum